 How does Perlman Clinic approach pain management?

-The physicians on our team are able to treat both acute and chronic nociceptive pain (caused by something similar to a cut or broken bone) and neuropathic pain (pain caused by damage or disease that affects the nervous system).
-During your visit, the physician will conduct a full history and physical examination, where he/she will aim to determine what is causing your pain and develop a personalized treatment plan.
+Our pain management team is able to treat both acute and chronic nociceptive pain (caused by something similar to a cut or broken bone) and neuropathic pain (pain caused by damage or disease that affects the nervous system).
+During your visit, we will conduct a full history and physical examination, where our providers will aim to determine what is causing your pain and develop a personalized treatment plan.
 We offer comprehensive pain management solutions for:

 - Sympathetically maintained pain